 13.1 Records: Access and Retention.

-(a) Prior to Closing, Sellers shall give Buyer and its authorized representatives such access, during normal business hours, to the books, records and files being conveyed, assigned and transferred to Buyer hereunder, as may be reasonably required by Buyer, provided that such access does not unreasonably interfere with the ongoing operations of Sellers.
+(a) Prior to Closing, Seller shall give Buyer and its authorized representatives such access, during normal business hours, to the books, records and files being conveyed, assigned and transferred to Buyer hereunder, as may be reasonably required by Buyer, provided that such access does not unreasonably interfere with the ongoing operations of Seller.

 (b) The Parties shall maintain a true and correct set of records pertaining to their performance of this Agreement and all transactions related thereto and shall retain all such records for a period of not less than three (3) years after completion of performance under this Agreement.
 Any representative or representatives authorized by either Party may audit any and all such records of the other Party at any time and from time to time during performance of this Agreement and during the three (3) year period after completion of performance.